HMS Hyacinth (K 84)

-On July 9th, 1942 the Italian submarine Perla (offsite link) was intercepted off the port of Beirut by the British corvette Hyacinth (Lt.
+On July 9th, 1942 the Italian submarine Perla was intercepted off the port of Beirut by the British corvette HMS Hyacinth (Lt.
 J.I.
 Jones, DSC, RNR).
 Seriously damaged by depth charges, the boat was forced to the surface and fell into enemy hands.
-Towed to the Lebanese port, the Perla was repaired and renamed P.712.
+Towed to the Lebanese port, the Perla was repaired and renamed P 712.
 In 1943 it was transferred to the Greek Navy where it served until 1947.

 12 Sep 1943

-German U-boat U-617 was beached, in the Mediterranean near Melilla, in position 35°38'N, 03°27'W, after being damaged in aerial attacks by British Hudons (Sqdn 48 and 233) and 2 Swordfish aircraft (FAA Sqdn 833 and 886).
-The Wreck was destroyed by gunfire from the British corvette HMS Hyacinth (Lt.Cdr.
+German U-boat U-617 was beached, in the Mediterranean Sea near Melilla, in position 35°13'N, 03°21'W, after being damaged by depth charges from two British Wellington aircraft (179 Sqn RAF).
+The wreck was subsequently attacked by British Hudson aircraft (48 and 233 Sqn RAF) and two British Swordfish aircraft (833 and 886 Sqn FAA) and finally destroyed by gunfire from the British corvette HMS Hyacinth (Lt.Cdr.
 J.D.
 Hayes, DSO, RN) and the Australian minesweeper HMAS Wollongong (Lt.
 T.H.
 Smith, RANR(S)).

 - ADM 199/414 + ADM 199/656 + ADM 223/679 + ADM 234/335